-- (1) Te Pūkenga may award a qualification or otherwise recognise programme completion posthumously where ākonga have met all the requirements and are eligible for the award. - (2) If ākonga have not met all the requirements of the award, Te Pūkenga may award the qualification or recognise completion posthumously where ākonga: - a. had completed at least 75% of the qualification; or - b. were in the final year of a degree and had been progressing successfully toward completing all requirements of the award. - (3) Posthumous award decisions are made in discussion with whānau of the ākonga. - (4) Posthumous awards are approved by the Chief Executive of Te Pūkenga on a case-by-case basis.
+- (1) Te Pūkenga may award a qualification or otherwise recognise programme completion posthumously where ākonga have met all the requirements and are eligible for the award. - (2) If ākonga have not met all the requirements of the award, Te Pūkenga may award the qualification or recognise completion posthumously where ākonga: - a. had completed at least 75% of the qualification; or - b. were in the final year of a degree and had been progressing successfully toward completing all requirements of the award. - (3) Posthumous award decisions are made in discussion with whānau of the ākonga. - (4) Posthumous awards are approved on a case-by-case basis by the business division academic committee under Te Pūkenga Council delegation and reported to Te Poari Akoranga via the business division academic committee report.